Introduction

 Unsettled transactions pose a risk to your cash flow.
 The Aging Tracker categorizes transactions into 1-5 days, 6-10 days, and older than 10 days.
 This makes it easy to monitor payment delays and take corrective action.

-Get an at-a-glance summary of all activity by each provider.
+Get an at-a-glance summary of all activity by each Gateway Account.
 This section provides key metrics like transaction volumes, settlement amounts, and the number of unsettled transactions, allowing you to assess the performance of each payment processor.

-Use the available filters—such as payment method, provider, transaction date range, transaction currency, and settlement currency—to drill down into specific segments of your payment flow.
+Use the available filters—such as payment method, Gateway Account, transaction date range, transaction currency, and settlement currency—to drill down into specific segments of your payment flow.
 This granular view helps you identify patterns and resolve discrepancies quickly.

 Identify payments processed in different currencies (like USD) that are not yet settled into your primary account (like EUR), which can cause cash flow disruptions.